OP Succinct

 Configuration

-The last step is to update your OP Stack configuration to use the new ZKL2OutputOracle contract managed by the op-succinct-proposer service.
+The last step is to update your OP Stack configuration to use the new OPSuccinctL2OutputOracle contract managed by the op-succinct-proposer service.

-If you are using a self-managed OP Stack chain, you will need to use your ADMIN key to update the existing L2OutputOracle implementation.
+If your OP Stack chain's admin is a multi-sig or contract, you will need to use your ADMIN key to update the existing L2OutputOracle implementation.
 Recall that the L2OutputOracle is a proxy contract that is upgradeable using the ADMIN key.

 --rpc-url $L1_RPC \